Bira/octopus-carnival/_drafts/wir-mm3-4e-minotaur.md

 poetic flourish and not a requirement.
 It's a Level 12 Brute with 140 HP.

-The bloodfiend gained most of a vampire's cool powers without any of the disadvantages, much like Blade.
+The bloodfiend gained most of a vampire's cool powers without any of the disadvantages, much like Marvel's Blade.
 It has a Speed of 8, Darkvision, claws, and a blood-draining bite.

 The **Claws** are a basic attack, and can be used twice in a **Double Claw** maneuver.
 If both attacks hit, the bloodfiend grabs the target.
 It can then use **Heart of the Vampire** against the grabbed victim, an attack vs. Fortitude that deals a light physical damage, dazes and weakens (save ends both).
 A hit also heals the bloodfiend for 20 HP.
-This is an encounter power that recharges on a miss.
+This is an encounter power that recharges on a miss, and likely represents some sort of blood-draining bite.

 The **Bloodfiend's Ferocity** makes its final attack daze for a turn on a hit.